Woman Hiking Rocky Alpine Trail with Teal Backpack

 S-Curve Shoulder Straps

-Standard packs use shoulder straps that drop straight down from the top.
-Women’s packs curve inward and downward to follow the shape of the chest.
+Standard unisex packs use shoulder straps that drop straight down from the top.
+Women’s packs use S-curve shoulder straps that curve inward and downward to follow the natural shape of the chest.
 This small change keeps the straps from riding off your shoulders and digging into your collarbone, especially under a loaded pack.

 Angled and Contoured Hip Belts